oresat/oresat-backplane/README.md

 # OreSat Backplane

-An artisanally hand-crafted bespoke backplane for OreSat!

 ## Background

-OreSat uses a card cage / backplane topology based on 1MBps Controller Area Network (CAN) and a 1 cell Lithium ion battery power bus (3.0 - 4.2 V).
+[OreSat](http://oresat.org) 2U CubeSat uses a card cage / backplane topology based on a 1 Mbps Controller Area Network (CAN) bus and a 1 cell Lithium ion battery power bus (3.0 - 4.2 V).
 There are three sets of connectors:

-1. Auxiliary connector, used on the top and bottom cards, which has CAN and power only.
+1. 20 pin Auxiliary connector, used on the top and bottom cards, which has CAN and power only.
-2. Main connector, which has CAN, power, and a lot of spare pins for custom protocols.
+2. 40 pin Main connector, which has CAN, power, and a lot of spare pins for custom protocols.
-3. RF conncectors, which allows up to 3 RF connectors per card using SMPM connectors.
+3. SMPM RF conncectors, which allows up to 3 RF connector per card and allows for UT040 coax to be soldered down to the board.

 ![OreSat Backplane Picture](https://github.com/oresat/oresat-backplane/blob/master/oresat-backplane.png)